dice-group/Enhancing-the-Capabilities-of-Large-Language-Models-Using-Knowledge-Graphs/README.md

+# Subgraph Retrieval Augmented Generation over RDF Knowledge Graphs

-# Enhancing the Capabilities of Large Language Models Using Knowledge Graphs in Finance
+This repository is originally named as **Enhancing the Capabilities of Large Language Models Using Knowledge Graphs in Finance**.

-**Master’s Thesis** by Anubhuti Singh, April 2025
-Paderborn University — Data Science Research Group

 ---

 ## Table of Contents